By-the-wind Sailor (Velella velella)

 (photo credit: Molly Sultany)

 Habitat: On the Pacific Coast of North America they’re found as far north as Washington state, and on the Atlantic Coast of North America they’re usually found as far north as North Carolina.
-These jellyfish wash onto shore in huge groups because they are found floating on the surface of the open ocean, and their little sails are at mercy to the winds and waves.
+These hydrozoa wash onto shore in huge groups because they are found floating on the surface of the open ocean, and their little sails are at mercy to the winds and waves.

 Diet: Even though their tentacles are small, by-the-wind sailors are still able to use them to catch prey like crustaceans, small fish, and invertebrate eggs floating in the water.
+They also contain symbiotic algae to help obtain nutrients and minimize damage from over-exposure to the sun.

 Tide Pool Tidbits:

-By-the-wind sailor is able to float on the ocean’s surface by filling its blue base with air.
+• By-the-wind sailor is able to float on the ocean’s surface by filling its blue base with air.

-Their tiny “sails” are not placed horizontally in a straight line across the middle of the base.
+• Their tiny “sails” are not placed horizontally in a straight line across the middle of the base.
 Instead, they are angled diagonally either to the left or the right.
 Individuals of one population can be found with either a left-angled sail or a right-angled sail, and although they are in the same group, they will be blown by the wind in different directions due to the different angles of each sail.